Alfredo Cristiani: Accusations

 In October 2021, his name was mentioned in the Pandora Papers.
 He had created at least 16 offshore companies in the year following his departure from power.

+In June 2023, Cristiani's properties were raided and seized by the office of the attorney general as a part of a "war on corruption".

 Youth Penal Code

 The National Assembly proposed a penal code specific for the youth, and it was approved during President Cristiani's term.
-His Minister of Justice was Rene Hernandez.
-The law came into effect on 6 May 1995 and protects children from being tried as adulta.
+His minister of justice was Rene Hernandez.
+The law came into effect on 6 May 1995 and protects children from being tried as adults.
 Crimes committed by young minors are not longer judged under the regular Penal Code but under the Youth Penal Code, which applies to minors between the ages of 12 and 16 years.
 The maximum term for a minor who commits a crime was originally only 5 years, but it has recently been changed to 7 years.